berkmancenter/activitypub-fuzzer/README.md

  - set the Fuzzer's target inbox URL to whatever you want, probably the inbox of an account on your own server you're developing and would like to test against mocked data
  - use the web interface to send messages from every known version of a specific Fediverse software project to your target inbox
  - use the web interface to send messages from a mocked public fire hose of all known Fediverse software to your target inbox.
 This is a great way to test how well your software handles a wide variety of ActivityPub messages.
 The fire hose is statistically distributed to be similar to what you'd see on a public fire hose -- for example, there will be more Mastodon Create(Note) activities than Pleroma Create(Note) activities, because Mastodon messages comprise a larger share of the Fediverse.
- - use the web interface to
+ - use the web interface to send a specific schema to a target inbox to test how your software handles that schema

 ### Features to come

+There is a [Github Project](https://github.com/orgs/berkmancenter/projects/12) to track future work on the Fuzzer.

 If there's a feature you'd like this to have, please open an issue or a pull request!
  Right now I mostly want to prioritize issues from users, but am also planning to add: